IPCS INCHEM Home

 The vapour is heavier than air and may travel along the ground; distant ignition possible.

 Reacts violently with oxidants, reducing agents, strong acids and strong bases.
-The substance decomposes on heating producing toxic and corrosive fumes, including hydrogen sulfide and sulfur oxides.
+Decomposes on heating.
+This produces toxic and corrosive fumes including hydrogen sulfide and sulfur oxides.

 Boiling point: 257-259°C